Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 EWS URL format: https://mail.example.com/ews/exchange.asmx where "mail.example.com" is replaced with your unique server information.

-- If that doesn't work, try adding your "Domain" and/or "Username".
+- If that doesn't work, try adding your Domain and/or Username.
+How to find your Exchange Domain and Username.

 Need Help?